 As Devin Hester stood on stage at halftime of Sunday's Bears-Packers game for his Hall of Fame ring ceremony, he had one request from the fans at a packed Soldier Field.

-"Whenever I ran a kickoff or a punt back, I went deaf," Hester said in his speech.
+"Whenever I ran a kickoff or a punt back, I went deaf," Hester said during his speech.
 "I never got the opportunity to see how loud you guys really were.
 So let's take this moment, give me five seconds and let me really reminisce on how loud you guys really were."

 Hester was accompanied by his wife, Zingha, and their three sons — Devin Jr., Drayton and Denali — who he gave emotional tributes to back in August at his induction in Canton, Ohio.